-Is PrEP right for me?+
+Is PrEP right for me?

-How does PrEP stop HIV?+
+How does PrEP stop HIV?

-If you are exposed to HIV, these medicines can stop the virus from multiplying and spreading throughout your body.
-PrEP only works if you have enough medicine in your body, so you need to take it as prescribed.
+If you are exposed to HIV, the medicines in PrEP stop the virus from spreading throughout your body, preventing an HIV infection.
+PrEP only works if you have enough medicine in your body, so you need to take PrEP every day.

 Is PrEP safe?
-What are the side effects?+
+What are the side effects?

 PrEP is safe.
 Truvada®, has been used to treat people with HIV since 2004.